-Given how close we are to the November election, Democrats have called out the hypocrisy that the Republican-led senate is moving to confirm Trump’s nominee, given how they stalled and successfully blocked President Barack Obama’s nominee, Merrick Garland, in the final months of his presidency.
+Given how close we are to the November election, Democrats have called out the hypocrisy that the Republican-led senate moved to confirm Trump's nominee at all—let alone so hastily—given how they stalled and successfully blocked President Barack Obama's nominee, Merrick Garland, in the final months of his presidency.
 (Nothing in the Constitution says a sitting president cannot fill a Supreme Court seat in an election year.)

 "I fear that some of our politicians are setting things up as a competition of winner take all and forgetting that they have a fundamental responsibility to govern for the best interests of all the American people.
 That includes women and gay people and trans people and all people who are just wanting to live their lives with dignity and compassion," says Elizabeth Cooper, JD, a law professor at the Fordham University School of Law.
 "In many ways, that was at the core of what Justice Ginsburg lived and wrote and sought her whole life.
 It's so hard to think about someone who doesn't share those values filling the seat that she did so magnificently."

-Much of the controversy surrounding Barrett’s potential nomination is tied to her strong Roman Catholic beliefs and how they could influence her rulings on issues like abortion and LGBTQ+ rights.
+Much of the controversy surrounding Barrett's confirmation is tied to her strong Roman Catholic beliefs and how they might influence her rulings on issues like abortion and LGBTQ+ rights.
 Charlie Camosy, PhD, an assistant professor of theology at Fordham University and a graduate of Notre Dame (where Barrett, also an alumna, has taught at the law school since 2002), says he wonders if these concerns have more to do with her politics than her religion.

 "There doesn't seem to be a lot of skepticism about Ruth Bader Ginsburg's very strong belief in her Jewish faith.
 Obama very much highlighted his religiosity.
 Very few people that I know of anyway, look at those figures and say, 'They're doing something wrong,'" says Dr. Camosy.
 "The minute the issues change, the conclusions change and are different from what certain people tend to hold, suddenly you hear lots of language like, 'Keep religion out of the public sphere, stop imposing your religious views on people who think differently,' and on and on."